paduagroup/tutorial-lmp/README.md

 Adding explicit polarization terms involves, in this case, adding Drude particles to atoms (except H) so that induced dipoles appear as a response to the local electrostatic field.
 These terms are added to a non-polarizable system prepared following the procedure outlined in section 3.

 The Drude particles (DP) represent how the canter of the electron clouds is displaced away from the nuclei.
-They are bonded to their atoms (the Drude cores, DC) by a harmonic potential with equilibrium distance 0, so a number of new bonds has to be created as well.
+They are bonded to their atoms (the Drude cores, DC) by a harmonic potential with equilibrium distance 0, so besides the new particles, new bonds have to be created in the systems.

 The Drude particles carry a small mass so they can be handled by the integrator.
-The motion of the Drude particles with respect to their cores is handled by a separate thermostat, keeping the Drude degrees of freedom cold, which results in a trajectory that follows closely the one that would have the relaxed Drudes (which is a slow iterative procedure).
-There are other details, such as special exclusion lists for the Coulomb interactions and screening functions (Thole damping) to improve the description of electrostatics at short range.
+The motion of the Drude particles with respect to their cores is handled by a separate, specialized thermostat, keeping the Drude degrees of freedom cold, which results in a trajectory that follows closely the one that would have the relaxed Drudes (which would require a slow iterative procedure).

+There are additional details, such as special exclusion lists for the Coulomb interactions and screening functions (Thole damping) to improve the description of electrostatics at short range.

 The tools needed to prepare a polarizable system are in the folder `clandpol`.

-The main physical parameter for the Drude induced dipoles is the atomic polarizability, which determines the charges in the induced dipoles.
+The main physical parameter required for the Drude induced dipoles is the atomic polarizability, which determines the charges in the induced dipoles.
 These are collected in the file `alpha.ff`.

         cp ~/sim/clandpol/alpha.ff .